Emmeline Pethick-Lawrence: Women's suffrage activism

 In April 1913, Frederick Pethick-Lawrence was made bankrupt after he refused to pay the £900 costs of the prosecutions of Emmeline Pethick-Lawrence, himself and Emmeline Pankhurst in the Old Bailey for conspiracy to commit property damage.
 The Irish Times noted that "this step does not mean that Mr Pethick-Lawrence is insolvent, because he is a wealthy man.
 The government sent bailiffs to the Pethick-Lawrence's homes and when their belongings were auctioned most of their possessions were bought back by friends and supporters.
 Whilst the Pethick-Lawrences were imprisoned, Evelyn Sharp briefly assumed the editorship of the Votes for Women newspaper.'
 After being released from prison, the Pethick-Lawrences recuperated with Emmeline’s brother in Canada.

-They were then ousted from the WSPU by Emmeline Pankhurst and her daughter Christabel Pankhurst, because of their ongoing disagreement over the more radical forms of activism that the Pethick-Lawrences opposed.
+The Pethick-Lawrences were ousted from the WSPU by Emmeline Pankhurst and her daughter Christabel Pankhurst, because of their ongoing disagreement over the more radical and militant forms of activism that the Pethick-Lawrences opposed.
 Her sister Dorothy Pethick also left the WSPU in protest at their treatment, having previously taken part and been imprisoned for militant action.